JamesSkemp/phaser-3-vsc-typescript-nodejs/README.md

 # Starter Project for Phaser 3 with Visual Studio Code, TypeScript, and NodeJS

-The following is a starter project to get started with a new game in Phaser 3 and Visual Studio Code, using TypeScript and NodeJS.
+The following is a starter project to get started with a new game in Phaser 3 and [Visual Studio Code](https://code.visualstudio.com/), using TypeScript and NodeJS.

 > If using GitHub, you can use the **Use this template** button to create a new Phaser 3 project from this starter template.

+## Get Started

+1. Make sure [Node.js](https://nodejs.org) is installed.
+2. From a command line, run `npm install` in the root directory (same place this README.md file is).
+3. Next run `npm run start:dev` to start an automatically updating instance.
+4. Use the editor of your choice ([Visual Studio Code](https://code.visualstudio.com/) is a great choice) to start writing your game.
+5. Run `npm run build` to populate the **public** directory with the final site contents.
+6. Copy the contents of **public** to the site of your choice.

 ## What This Project Provides